 When a bag is crowned National Geographic’s top recommended camera backpack for travelers, you know it’s a serious adventure pack.
-The Atlas Athletic has just about everything a hiking photographer needs in a backpack – from organized storage to a comfortable fit.
+The Atlas Athletic has everything a hiking photographer needs in a bag – from organized storage to a comfortable fit.

 Let’s start with camera storage.
-The Atlas Athletic features what’s dubbed as an ‘origami camera core.’
-This padded integrated organization system includes both lens and camera storage that can be adjusted to accommodate more or less camera-specific equipment depending on your needs.
-When you adjust this system for less camera gear, that space is instantly usable for your non-camera hiking gear, such as clothing layers or snacks.
+The Atlas Athletic features an ‘origami camera core.’
+The adjustable padded integrated organization system includes lens and camera storage to accommodate camera equipment.
+Adjusting this system for less camera gear makes that space instantly usable for your non-camera hiking gear, such as clothing layers or snacks.

 Speaking of space, the Atlas Athletic is incredibly versatile!
 The standard configuration can fit around 20L worth of gear plus a few extras in the top lid pockets.
 But in its full expanded glory, the pack can hold up to 40L of hiking gear and camera equipment – plenty of space for an epic hiking trip!

 We’re also fond of the 2L dedicated hydration bladder sleeve with tube routing.
 This feature is perfect for staying hydrated on the trail and segregating your water from your delicate camera equipment at the same time.

 Lowepro Photo Sport BP 300 Hiking Camera Backpack

 - Volume: Approximately 30L

 - Dimensions: 22.05″ x 9.45″ x 10.63″